 A one week miracle for children with cancer.

-I look forward to visiting Camp Happy Times every summer, with children who [understand] and [are] more accepting of my differences.
+“I look forward to going to Camp Happy Times every summer, with children who are more accepting of my differences.
 I try to stay strong and this is one of the things that keep me going all through the school year.” ----Amanda, age 12

 “My Camp Happy Times experiences helped me define how I want to be seen as a cancer survivor.
 It helped me resolve many issues having to do with cancer that medicines couldn’t cure.” ---- John, age 38

 Staff and counselors are all volunteers.
 Applicants for CHT staff positions are carefully screened prior to acceptance.
 Many counselors are former campers and return each year.
 At camp, new counselors are teamed with experienced counselors.
 Everyone attends training sessions in order to maintain our high standards.

 A 24-hour infirmary includes Valerie Fund doctors and nurses staff who administer chemotherapy and administer medications to campers throughout the week.
 Psychosocial staff is also present at camp.

 Our leadership program is an essential program for 20-22 year olds.
 Specifically designed to promote emotional growth and positive change in teenagers as they transition from campers to potential camping leaders, participants learn decision-making and other leadership skills.
 They even work alongside full counselors during regular camp activities during the day to help understand what their roles will be should they decide to apply to be counselors in the future.